mikhailnov/simple-network-monitoring/README.md

 # Simple network monitoring

-This program is intended to be run via cron, e.g. every minute, and logs when one of defined IPs or hosts is not reachable.
+This program is intended to be run via cron, e.g. every minute, or as a "daemon" (via e.g. systemd) and logs when one of defined IPs or hosts is not reachable.

 Example installation: